 Reel lawn mowers are sometimes thought of as old-fashioned, but they're making a comeback.

-Reel mowers use several blades which spin like a paddle boat, pulling the grass into the mower so the cutter bar can clip it.
+Reel mowers use several blades that turn like the blades of a paddleboat, pulling the grass into the mower so the cutter bar can clip it.
 Although they have difficulty cutting harder twigs and branches, reel mowers offer other plenty of other benefits:

-Reel lawn mowers come in different widths, ranging from 14-20 inches.
-The wider the mower; the faster you’ll mow.
+Reel lawn mowers come in different widths, ranging from 14 to 20 inches.
+The wider the mower, the faster you’ll mow.
 A 20-inch mower will cut a lawn 30 percent faster than a 14-inch mower.

-Since you will be providing the “horsepower” for your reel mower, you might break a little sweat no matter how wide your mower is.
+Because you will be providing the “horsepower” for your reel mower, you might break a little sweat no matter how wide your mower is.
 Don’t worry.
 The heaviest reel mower is only 50 pounds.